babakshofficial/arduino-projects/README.md

-# Arduino Projects
+# Arduino Projects by Babak Shahriari

 Welcome to my Arduino Projects repository!
-This collection showcases a variety of projects I've developed, exploring the diverse applications of Arduino in both simple and complex environments.
+This collection showcases various projects originally developed by [Muanis](https://github.com/muanis) and forked into this repository.
 Below, you’ll find an overview of each project, including a brief description, components used, and instructions to get you started.

 ## Table of Contents